Uadj/Uadj2/README.md

 - 👋 Hi, I’m Gyuwon Do.
 - 👀 I’m interested in game, web backend.
 - 🌱 I’m currently practicing algorithm.
-- 💞️ I want company that can give me bright vision.
+- 💞️ I wanna work at company that can give me bright vision.
 - 📫 How to reach me ds257873@naver.com

 <!---